 Summary

-The Excel IF function runs a logical test and returns one value for a TRUE result, and another for a FALSE result.
+The Excel IF function performs a logical test and returns one result when the logical test returns TRUE and another when the logical test returns FALSE.
 For example, to "pass" scores above 70: =IF(A1>70,"Pass","Fail").
 More than one condition can be tested by nesting IF functions.
-The IF function can be combined with logical functions like AND and OR to extend the logical test.
+The IF function can be combined with AND, OR, and NOT to create more advanced logical tests.

 Purpose